Mimi's Organic Eats » Recipes » Cookies

 Strawberry Lemonade Sandwich Cookies

 Buttery and sweet strawberry shortbread cookies are filled with lemon buttercream filling.
-These Strawberry Lemonade Sandwich Cookies are the best lemon sandwich cookies!
+These Strawberry Lemonade Sandwich Cookies are the best lemon sandwich cookies to celebrate spring!

-If you love sandwich cookies as much as I do, be sure to check out some of my other favorites like Soft Baked Snickerdoodle Sandwich Cookies, Chocolate Lemon Poppy Sandwich Cookies, or Caramel Spritz Sandwich Cookies.
+If you love sandwich cookies as much as I do, be sure to check out some of my other favorites like Soft Baked Snickerdoodle Sandwich Cookies, Lemon Rosemary Sandwich Cookies, Homemade Peanut Butter Oreos, or Earl Grey Sandwich Cookies.

 Why You'll Love This Recipe

-Naturally Eggless: This recipe for Strawberry Lemonade Sandwich Cookies is naturally eggless.
+- Naturally Eggless: No eggs needed for these Strawberry Lemonade Sandwich Cookies.
 The cookies are shortbread so they’re buttery and crisp, similar to Oreos, and they’re are naturally eggless!

 Ingredients